www.crexi.com - The Commercial Real Estate Exchange

 Springfield Job Market

-• About 30% of residents hold bachelor’s or post-graduate degrees.
+• About 33% of Springfield metro residents hold bachelor’s or post-graduate degrees.

 • Springfield boasts a robust transportation infrastructure, encompassing major highways like Interstate 55, a comprehensive public transit system, and the Springfield-Branson National Airport (SGF).